ipfs-shipyard/is-ipfs/README.md

 # API

-A suite of util methods provides efficient validation.
+A suite of util methods that provides efficient validation.

 Detection of IPFS Paths and identifiers in URLs is a two-stage process:
 1.  `urlPattern`/`pathPattern`/`subdomainPattern` regex is applied to quickly identify potential candidates